Patrick-81/NAFABox/README_EN.md

 # NAFABox (Nomad Astronomy For All)

-Installation scripts for NAFABox installation.
+Installation scripts for create NAFABox.

-The scripts are compatible with the Tinker Board, the Raspberry Pi 2b/3b/3b+ as well as with an x86 ubuntu Mate system.
+The scripts are compatible with the Tinker Board, the Raspberry Pi 3b/3b+ as well as with an x86 ubuntu Mate system.
 Requires a SD card or a place on the hard drive of more than 16go.